esp-dev/comfyui-videoframenode/README.md

 ## Publishing / Compatibility notes

 - This repo includes `pyproject.toml` for Comfy Registry / ComfyUI-Manager publishing.
-Fill in `PublisherId` and `Repository` before publishing.
+Fill in `PublisherId` before publishing.
 - Versioning: follow SemVer.
 Changing node identifiers, input names, output names, or types should be treated as a breaking change.
 - Security: no `eval/exec`, no runtime `pip install` from within the node.
 - API-mode: the core node works in API mode, but the drag&drop upload feature is UI-only (it adds a custom upload route + frontend JS).